IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 * Block Total Length: total size of this block, as described in {{section_block}}.

-* LinkType (16 bits): an unsigned value that defines the link layer type of this interface.
+* LinkType (16 bits): an unsigned integer that defines the link layer type of this interface.
 The list of Standardized Link Layer Type codes is available in {{I-D.richardson-opsawg-pcaplinktype}}.